dfuse-io/docs/content/docs/guides/getting-started/with-go.md

+---
+weight: 1
+---

 # Getting Started with Go

 This simple program demonstrates how easy it is to query our GraphQL API over gRPC.
 It:

-* Uses our `go client` to retrieve a JWT
+1. Uses our `go client` to retrieve a JWT
-* Creates a gRPC connection with credentials
+1. Creates a gRPC connection with credentials
-* Instantiates a GraphQL client
+1. Instantiates a GraphQL client
-* Executes a simple GraphQL query
+1. Executes a simple GraphQL query
-* Prints the response
+1. Prints the response

-## Before you begin
+## Before You Begin

 - Visit [golang gRPC prerequisites](https://grpc.io/docs/quickstart/go.html#prerequisites)
 - Then make sure that `protoc` is accessible from your $PATH